Updated: Aug 25, 2022

 3. Pace Yourself

 The film industry in Atlanta is booming, but you will have to start at the bottom and work your way up.
 You may have to start as a Background Actor or Production Assistant before bigger roles happen.

 No matter where you live in Metro Atlanta, there will ALWAYS be traffic!
 If you are new to Atlanta, learn about the city FIRST.
 That way, if you are called to work on a film or television production, you will know where you're going and how to manage your time to ensure you arrive on time.

 5. Don’t Give Up!

-Yes, there are plenty of things filming here, but prepare for the inevitable “no”.
-You may not be what a casting director is looking for.
-Don’t give up on your dream!
+Yes, there are plenty of film and television productions in and around Atlanta, but prepare for the inevitable "no!"
+You may not be what a casting director is looking for, but don't ever give up on your dream!

 Have you relocated from either another city within Georgia or from another state?
 Is there something we did not mention that helped you when you relocated?
 If so, please